kragen/dernocua/text/term-rewriting-micro-interpreter.md

 ### A sketch of `subst` in a stack bytecode ###

-XXX this is also the old version of the Scheme code

 In one of the bytecodes suggested in file `c-stack-bytecode.md` this might look like this:

     PROCEDURE subst argwords=2
         loadword 0  ; t
+        call var?
+        jztos 1f    ; if not a var (top of stack is 0/nil/false), skip loadword 0
+        loadword 1  ; env
+        call assoc
+        call cdr
+        ret
+    1:  loadword 0
         call pair?
-        jztos 1f    ; if not a pair, skip loadword 0
+        jnztos 1f   ; skip if it *is* a pair loadword 0  ; return t
+        ret
+    1:  loadword 0
         call car
-        loadword 1  ; env
+        loadword 1
         call subst
         loadword 0
         call cdr